muaZDudlo/video-downloader-telegram-bot/README.md

 ## Features

 - Telegram bot integration using `python-telegram-bot`
-- Downloads videos from YouTube, Facebook, and other supported platforms
+- Downloads videos from YouTube, Facebook, Instagram and other supported platforms
 - Automatic cleanup of downloaded files after sending
 - Easy-to-read code structure for learning and modification
 - Cross-platform support (Windows, macOS, Linux)